4th Impact: 2022–present: Comeback

 Early in 2022, 4th Impact revealed that they have begun recording their newest single, which they announced to be as a comeback track.
 In March 2022, the group started to slowly tease details of their comeback, beginning with the announcement of a new group logo and the release of a fashion teaser video.
 This was followed by an announcement that their new comeback song will be released on March 25, 2022.
-The group also revealed that they will be participating and performing at the 2022 PPOP Conference and Concert to be held on April 9 - 10, 2022 at the Araneta City.
+The group also revealed that they will be participating and performing at the 2022 PPOP Conference and Concert to be held on April 9–10, 2022, at the Araneta City.

-4th Impact released their comeback single, Here We Go, on March 25, 2022 as part of a single album which includes the song, K(No)w More.
+4th Impact released their comeback single, Here We Go, on March 25, 2022, as part of a single album which includes the song, K(No)w More.

 Toward the end of June 2022, the group announced that they will be releasing a new single on July 22, 2022.
 Consequently, the group released their second comeback single, Tapat Sa'yo, on said date through the major digital music platforms, their YouTube channel and a fan event music showcase.

 They achieved a first in their music career by being chosen to represent the Philippines at the Asia Song Festival (ASF) 2022 held in Seoul, South Korea on October 14, 2022.
 They performed their two original songs, Here We Go and Tapat Sa'yo.
 They were also given the honor of performing the K-POP song, Dynamite (BTS cover), by the ASF 2022 organizers.

+4th Impact announced the release of their debut US single, DISTORTED, in September 2023.
+The new single dropped on October 8, 2023.
+This was followed by the single ALL AT ONCE on 28 November 2023.
+On 21 January 2024, 4th Impact released their self-titled EP 4TH IMPACT, including both singles.

+In August 2025, 4TH Impact celebrated their 10-year anniversary with the release of a new single I Bet You Never.
+4th Impact released a cover of the song Golden from the movie KPop Demon Hunters on 19 August 2025.